Get

 Personality/Character

 Siamese cats have quite a reputation for having a mind of their own.
-They are quite independent, adventurous, and maybe a little nosy sometimes.
+They are quite adventurous, and maybe a little nosy sometimes, as they are fairly people-oriented.
 It is one of the oldest and most recognizable cat breeds, notorious for their spitfire attitude and interactive vocalization.

 Siamese cats are quite comical and outgoing.
 While they might not necessarily want physical affection from strangers, they aren’t afraid to come to check out newcomers to get more information.

 Siamese cats can be a little demanding regarding attention or desires.
 If they want to play, they might demand to play.
-If they want a rub down, you better be ready to comply.
+If they want a rubdown, you’d better be ready to comply.
 But you will get a kick out of their antics.

-This breed can be compatible with kids and other pets.
+This breed can be compatible with kids under supervision and other pets when properly socialised.
 However, they can be a little headstrong—their way or the highway.
 They don’t usually have a problem communicating when they’ve had enough.

-Because of their vocalization, need for physical activity, and higher maintenance tendencies, these cats might not be a good match for seniors or people living in small spaces.
+Because of their vocalization, need for physical activity, and higher maintenance tendencies, these cats are best suited for households that can provide high interaction and tolerate vocalization.

 siamese cat on the couch